 The main reason many visitors consider Sultanahmet to be the best area of Istanbul for tourists is its wealth of attractions.

 This is where many of the main historic sights are located, including the Blue Mosque, Hagia Sophia, Basilica Cistern, and Topkapı Palace—and it’s also very close to the Grand Bazaar.
-Many touristic restaurants around here serve traditional Turkish food.
+Many tourist restaurants in the area serve traditional Turkish cuisine.

 Beyoğlu: the best area to stay in Istanbul for nightlife and central access

 However, Beyoğlu is ideal if you want a central base.
 From here, you can reach many parts of the city easily, and you’re right in the middle of nightlife and shopping, with Taksim on your doorstep.
-The iconic İstiklal Street offers plenty of options for eating, shopping, and exploring.
+The iconic İstiklal Street offers numerous options for dining, shopping, and exploring.

 So, which is best?
 Beyoğlu or Sultanahmet